 Here are two others you might like.

 Spatchcock Roast Chicken with Teriyaki Glaze

 - 1 whole chicken 3-4 lbs (1.36-1.81 kg), spatchcocked/butterflied Note 1 (I like to use kosher chicken, but any roasting chicken will work fine)

 - 2 tbsp cornstarch

-- garnish: chopped parsley, green onion or pea shoots and grated orange zest if desired
+- Garnish: chopped parsley, green onion or pea shoots and grated orange zest if desired

 Orange Teriyaki Marinade/Sauce

 - 1/2 cup water